 A familiar face on television, Ms. McDonald co-starred with Victor Garber in the lauded 1999 Disney/ABC television remake of "Annie" and received Emmy nominations for her appearance in the HBO film version of the Pulitzer Prize-winning play "Wit," directed by Mike Nichols, and for reprising her Tony Award-winning role from "A Raisin in the Sun" in a made-for-television movie adaptation directed by Kenny Leon.
 From 2007 to 2011, she played Dr. Naomi Bennett on the hit ABC medical drama, "Private Practice."
 On December 5th, 2013, Audra McDonald was seen as the Mother Abbess in a live television broadcast of Rodgers & Hammerstein’s "The Sound of Music" on NBC, opposite the Fräulein Maria of Carrie Underwood.

-Ms. McDonald can currently be seen on Broadway in her Tony Award-winning portrayal of legendary singer Billie Holliday in a revival of "Lady Day at Emerson's Bar and Grill."
-Directed by Lonny Price, the production features such timeless standards as "What a Little Moonlight Can Do," "T'ain't Nobody's Biz-ness," and "Strange Fruit."
+Ms. McDonald recently a run on Broadway in her Tony Award-winning portrayal of legendary singer Billie Holliday in a revival of "Lady Day at Emerson's Bar and Grill."
+Directed by Lonny Price, the production featured such timeless standards as "What a Little Moonlight Can Do," "T'ain't Nobody's Biz-ness," and "Strange Fruit."

 Born into a musical family, Audra McDonald grew up in Fresno, California and received her classical vocal training at the Juilliard School.